-The Master of Education (MEd) in Human Relations offers students advanced study in the theoretical and pragmatic nuances of human relationships.
+The Master of Arts (MA) in Human Relations offers students advanced study in the theoretical and pragmatic nuances of human relationships.
 Designed for students who do not wish to obtain counseling licensure or certification, this degree program is appropriate for a variety of helping professionals including, but not limited to, teachers, administrators, clergy members, and business professionals.
 The program is built on foundational core courses in human development, social behavior and diversity, research design, counseling or educational theories, and a practicum field experience.
 One of the major benefits of the program is its flexibility.
-Along with the foundational core courses, students are granted 18 credits of electives, which they tailor to their individual interests.
-Student may choose to focus on health and healing, parenting education, and leadership.
+Along with the foundational core courses, students are granted 15 credits of electives, which they tailor to their individual interests.

 For more information, visit the Counselor Education and School Psychology Department website.

 3CO 5050 Advanced Human DevelopmentFocuses on a life-span approach to human development and looks at the constancy and change in behavior throughout life, from conception to death.
 Students will study human development in the context of a multidisciplinary approach and the larger ecological context of developmental events in human behavior.
 This course will have four major concerns: to identify and describe the changes that occur across the life span; to explain these changes in the context of maturation, early learning, and societal factors impacting development; to review research and theoretical frameworks that have affected our way of thinking and, to study the interdependence and interrelatedness of all aspects of development.
 There is a 16-hour service learning/pre-practicum field experience as part of this course.